 But after a rejection, some women are caught in an addictive love cycle.
 Why are they unable to let go?
 Before I answer this question, take a look at the following story, which highlights feelings typical of co-dependency in heartbreak.

 A client in her mid-thirties was suffering desperately with heartbreak and lovesickness (lovesickness, or limerence as referenced above, is a chronic grief-like condition of heartache).
 She speaks with honesty about what this felt like for her while she was still with her partner.
 Please note I have the client’s full consent to speak about this and for the sake of this blog I have called her Patricia.

 Patricia’s journal extract

 This is exactly what I mean by the addictive love cycle in heartbreak; it truly is one of the most shattering experiences we can ever encounter.
-Happily, I am able to say that by doing my “Surviving the addictive love cycle” programme, and with some face-to-face therapy, we were able to find a way through her painful break-up, address how she completely lost herself in this relationship, and ease her traumatic symptoms of heartbreak and loss.
+Happily, I am able to say that by doing my “Heartbreak and Love Addiction Recovery Programme” and with some face-to-face therapy, we were able to find a way through her painful break-up, address how she completely lost herself in this relationship, and ease her traumatic symptoms of heartbreak and loss.

 In the words of Anne below…